 QPR responded well to the early blow, with both Niko Krancjar and Karl Henry going close, while returning Chilean duo Mauricio Isla and Eduardo Vargas caused havoc on the right.

-Yet the hosts, who have the league's worst defensive record, were always susceptible to Leicester's swift counter-attacks and would have been two down if not for Steven Caulker's timely interception, which denied Riyad Mahrez.
+Yet the home side, which has the league's worst defensive record, was always susceptible to Leicester's swift counterattacks and would have been two down if not for Steven Caulker's timely interception, which denied Riyad Mahrez.

-QPR should have been level when Henry broke through the visitors' defence, but the midfielder's hesitation allowed Leicester to clear.
+QPR should have been level when Henry broke through the visitor's defense, but the midfielder's hesitation allowed Leicester to clear.

-However, Foxes captain Morgan then put through his own net, under pressure from QPR top-scorer Austin, after Caulker had broken down the left and prodded a low cross into the six-yard box.
+However, Leicester captain Morgan then put through his own net, under pressure from QPR top-scorer Austin, after Caulker had broken down the left and prodded a low cross into the six-yard box.

-Leicester almost retook the lead a minute later when Jamie Vardy's powerful effort was parried away by Green, but it was Redknapp's side who went in ahead at half-time thanks to Fer's first goal for the club.
+Leicester almost retook the lead a minute later when Jamie Vardy's powerful effort was parried away by Green, but it was Redknapp's side which went in ahead at halftime thanks to Fer's first goal for the club.

 The Dutch midfielder was in the perfect position to power in a rebound after Austin's header had been well saved by Kasper Schmeichel.

-Leicester responded well after the restart, and were unlucky not to equalise when Vardy's glancing header clipped the top of the crossbar.
+Leicester responded well after the restart, and was unlucky not to equalize when Vardy's glancing header clipped off the top of the bar.

-They grabbed a deserved equaliser after 67 minutes when the versatile Schlupp flicked the ball up on the edge of the box before drilling home a superb half-volley.
+The club grabbed a deserved equalizer after 67 minutes when the versatile Schlupp flicked up the ball on the edge of the box before drilling home a superb half volley.

 Matty James saw an effort sail inches over the bar amid late Leicester pressure, but QPR held firm to secure a valuable three points.